michael-960/xtensors/README.rst

-xtensor
+xtensors
 ############
-:code: `xtensor` is an ND tensor manipulation utility package based on xarray.
+`xtensors` is an ND tensor manipulation utility package based on xarray.